 4. Do you use the services of a recognised authorised representative?

-From the date of withdrawal, UK based authorised representatives will no longer be recognised and you will need to source another representative based in the EU-27.
+After the transitional period, UK based authorised representatives will no longer be recognised and you will need to source another representative based in the EU-27.

 Accreditation and Recognition of Certificates